wilddeer/stickyfill/README.md

 ###Pro tips

 - `top` specifies sticky's position relatively to the top edge of the viewport.
 It accepts negative values, too.
-- Sticky's bottom limit is defined by its `offsetParent` bottom boundary (usually closest relatively positioned parent).
+- Despite common misconception, sticky's bottom limit is defined by its parent node's bottom boundary (or table's bottom boundary in case of table cells).
+It has nothing to do with `offsetParent` (closest relatively positioned parent).
+This, however, can be changed in the future.
 - You can push sticky's bottom limit up or down by specifying `margin-bottom`.

 Check out [the test page](http://wilddeer.github.io/stickyfill/test/) to understand stickies better.